cpswarm/swarmio/README.md

 The CPSwarm Communication Library provides a unified interface that tools and swarm members can use to interact with each other.
 ## Getting started
-For more information, see the [WIKI](https://github.com/cpswarm/swarmio/wiki).
+For more information, see the [WIKI](https://github.com/cpswarm/swarmio/wiki), the swarmio [API documentation](https://cpswarm.github.io/swarmio/swarmio/html/), or the swarmros [message definitions](https://cpswarm.github.io/swarmio/swarmros/index-msg.html).

 ## Deployment
 Packages are built continuously with [Bamboo](https://pipelines.linksmart.eu/browse/CPSW-ALS/latest).